Romani culture: Marriage and controversies

 The Romani practice of child marriage in certain countries of southeastern Europe has attracted substantial controversy across the world.
 In 2003, one of the many self-styled Romani "kings", Ilie Tortică, prohibited marriage before the parties were of legal age in their country of residence.
 A Romani patriarch, Florin Cioabă, ran afoul of Romanian authorities in late 2003 when he married off his youngest daughter, Ana-Maria, at the age of twelve, well below the legal marriageable age.

 Bride kidnapping (not to be confused with the Romanian festive tradition of bride kidnapping) is believed to be a traditional part of Romani practice.
 Girls as young as twelve years old may be kidnapped for marriage to teenage boys.
 This practice has been reported in Ireland, England, the Czech Republic, the Netherlands, Bulgaria, and Slovakia.
 Bride kidnapping is thought to be a way to avoid a bride price, or else a means for a girl to marry a boy deemed unsuitable by her family.
 The tradition's normalisation of kidnapping puts young women at higher risk of becoming victims of human trafficking.

 The practices of bride kidnapping and child marriage are not universally accepted throughout Romani culture.
 Some Romani women and men seek to eliminate such customs.

 The Muslim Roma have adopted Islamic marital practices.

 Romani mothers breastfeed their children for optimal health and increased immunity.
 They also view this as a gift from God, and a help to building healthy relationships between mothers and children.

-Homosexuality, sodomy and oral sex are prohibited.
+Homosexuality, sodomy and oral sex are traditionally prohibited, but some Roma are trying to end the stigma.